-Tennis: Kenin stuns World No 1 Barty in second round; Venus, Keys ousted, Azarenka wins in Toronto
+Kenin stuns World No 1 Barty in second round; Venus, Stephens knocked out in Toronto

 Australia’s Barty, the French Open champion who was competing for the first time since a fourth-round exit at Wimbledon, battled back from an early break to take the opening set, but she was unable to do the same in the next two sets as 20-year-old Kenin triumphed 6-7 (5/7), 6-3, 6-4.

 “It just wasn’t there today,” Barty admitted.
-“I think a little bit of rust, but I think just in general it was just a bit loose.

 “At times I was missing by big margins, which is not something that I’m very used to or comfortable with.”

-The defeat puts Barty’s number one ranking in jeopardy, with both Japan’s Naomi Osaka and Czech Karolina Pliskova eyeing the top spot.
+The defeat puts Barty’s No 1 ranking in jeopardy, with both Japan’s Naomi Osaka and Czech Karolina Pliskova eyeing the top spot.

-Second-seeded Osaka will open her campaign on Wednesday against Germany’s Tatjana Maria, a 6-3, 6-4 winner over China’s Zheng Saisai.

-If Osaka wins, there will be a new number one next week.
+Second-seeded Osaka will open her campaign on Wednesday against Germany’s Tatjana Maria, and if the Japanese star wins there will be a new number one next week.

-The Japanese player is the front-runner to return to the summit, but Pliskova could have a chance if she makes the semi-finals.
+Osaka is the front-runner to return to the summit, but Pliskova could have a chance if she makes the semi-finals.

 “I couldn’t tell from you a bar of soap what’s going on with the rankings,” Barty said.
 “It’s not something that I worry about or focus on.
-Regardless of whether it’s number 10, it’s number 50, 200 or it’s number one, it’s just a number next to your name.
-It doesn’t define you as a person or a player.”
+Regardless of whether it’s number 10, it’s number 50, 200 or it’s number one, it’s just a number next to your name.”

 Pliskova next faces US qualifier Alison Riske, who saved three match points on the way to a 4-6, 6-2, 7-6 (9/7) victory over Greece’s Maria Sakkari.